Leiden Healthy University

 - Make an appointment with a career coach

 Do you have any questions about your career or personal development?
 Then make an appointment with a career coach to discuss your options.

 - Take a course with Learning & Development

-- Benefit from discounts with Zorg & Zekerheid
+- Benefit from discounts on preventative courses with Zorg & Zekerheid

 Leiden University’s collective health insurance scheme, Zorg & Zekerheid, offers both basic and supplementary insurance at an attractive discount.
 Make your choice from the range of preventative courses, treatments and discounts on vitality, well-being and your workplace.
 Some services are available free of charge or are covered by the supplementary insurance policy.

-Can you think of any other initiatives at the university that should be promoted here on the website?
-Or maybe you’d like to see a tool we haven’t added yet?
-If that’s the case, please contact Mieke Cabout.
+Can you think of any other initiatives at the university that should be promoted here?
+Or would you like to see a tool we haven’t added yet?
+If that’s the case, please contact Healthy University Coordinator Mieke Cabout.